awsdocs/amazon-personalize-developer-guide/doc_source/getting-started-console.md

 ## Step 3: Create a campaign<a name="getting-started-console-deploy-solution"></a>

-In this procedure, you create a campaign by deploying the solution version you created in the previous step\.
+In this procedure, you create a campaign, which deploys the solution version you created in the previous step\.

 **To create a campaign**